cfpb/hmda-platform/institutions-api/src/main/scala/hmda/institution/loader/README.md

 $ env JAVA_OPTS="-Xmx8096m" sbt
 $ project institutions-api
-$ runMain hmda.institution.loader.InstitutionLoader <path to institutions file>
+$ runMain hmda.institution.loader.InstitutionLoader <path to institutions file> <post or put>

 As the institution loader runs, you'll start seeing logs of institutions being added in the local instance of the platform.
 Additionally, the kafka topic will start being populated.